 “Kids were getting splinters all the time,” said Erika Meads, a WES parent and playground committee member.
 “Everyone knew it needed to be upgraded.”

 Playground renovations were penciled into the school’s capital improvement plan for fiscal 2021, but those plans moved to the back burner when the installation of a fire suppression system took priority.
-The playground renovation was postponed once more after a wall of the school began to crumble due to rot.
+The playground renovation was postponed once more after a wall of the school required repairs due to weathering and rot.
 And when Covid-19 hit, the playground became a budgetary “non-topic,” according to Lisa Holmes, who taught at WES for 12 years until last year.

 In the early months of the pandemic, when fear of surface transmission of the virus was rampant, WES, like most other schools, closed its playground.
 In spite of the closure, a child was playing on the main structure in August when her foot went through a wooden plank, Principal Mary Beth Rodman told the Independent.
 The girl fell and cut her lip, prompting her father to call 911 for first aid.